Lean-Mean-Pet-Feeding-Machine/Lean-Mean-Pet-Feeding-Machine.github.io/evaluation.md

     * Scenario 3 Feedback: Schedule page could have push notifications outside the app.
     * Scenario 4 Feedback: Food catalog page needs to first ask permission to use photos.
 * Participant #4
-    * New dog owner
+    * New dog owner.
-    * Used one of our devices
+    * Used one of our devices.
     * Scenario 1 Feedback: Breed option should be optional for people who don't know their pet's breed.
     * Scenario 2 Feedback: Forum page could include links to recommended food brands.
     * Scenario 3 Feedback: N/A
-    * Scenario 4 Feedback:
+    * Scenario 4 Feedback: Surprised by how calorie info from the food label photo was read.
+It's a great way for busy people to add food labels without having to type in all the nutritional details.
 * Participant #5
-    * Owns two dogs
+    * Owns two dogs.
-    * Used android device
+    * Used android device.
     * Scenario 1 Feedback: Liked the profile icons and that you can modify the dog's information.
     * Scenario 2 Feedback: Add more words to search in the forum.
 Instead of having questions only, it would be nice if there were also stories on owning overweight pets and how owners overcame obstacles.
     * Scenario 3 Feedback: Color blocks for the schedule page look great.
 The app could use those colors as a theme.
-    * Scenario 4 Feedback: It would be nice if the food catalog had recommended feeding portions.
+    * Scenario 4 Feedback: It would be nice if the food catalog recommended feeding portions.

 # Results
 -Live chat